Recommended WordPress hosts (from a WordPress developer)

 Hosting companies are virtually the same, so I feel like small details make a big difference.
 Here is what I look for:

-- Lets Encrpyt – This lets you generate free SSL certificates for domains, sub-domains, whatever.
-It’s free for the hosting company to install, so any hosting company still charging you for SSL is trying to squeeze money out of you for no reason.
+• Lets Encrpyt – This lets you generate free SSL certificates for domains, sub-domains, whatever.
+It’s free for the hosting company to install, so any hosting company still charging you for SSL (looking at you GoDaddy) is trying to squeeze money out of you for no reason.

-- Backups – Of course you will have your own backup solution, but ultimately, you want a company that might just save your arse one day, and for backups to be available at server level.
+• Backups – Of course you will have your own backup solution, but ultimately, you want a company that might just save your skin one day, and for backups to be available at server level.

-- Litespeed – Litespeed is a server technology that allows WordPress websites to load much faster.
+• Litespeed – Litespeed is a server technology that allows WordPress websites to load much faster.
 Having this setup means the host cares about delivering you a fast website.
+There are alternative, but something like this is beneficial to look for.

 My recommended generic web hosts: